shixiongfei/owl/README.md

 # Owl

-Owl is a Smalltalk dialect used for game engine.
+Owl is a 2D game engine